Donate

 Teach your child how social media is not an accurate reflection of people’s lives.
 They shouldn’t compare themselves or their lives negatively to others on social media.
 People only post what they want others to see.
 Images are manipulated or carefully posed and selected.
 And having fewer friends on social media doesn’t make your child less popular or less worthy.

 Encourage exercise and offline interests.
-Get your child away from social media by encouraging them to pursue physical activities and hobbies that involve real-world interaction.
+Get your child away from social media by encouraging them to pursue activities that involve real-world interaction.
 Exercise is great for relieving anxiety and stress, boosting self-esteem, and improving mood—and is something you can do as a family.
 The more engaged your child is offline, the less their mood and sense of self-worth will be dependent on how many friends, likes, or shares they have on social media.

-Last updated or reviewed on October 29, 2024
+Last updated or reviewed on August 20, 2025